Professional Development Opportunities

 Instructional Coaching Professional Learning Group

-Come to Instructional Coaching Professional Learning Group to connect with others in the region, learn, and share best practices around instructional coaching of teachers.
+Come to the Instructional Coaching Professional Learning Group to connect with others in the region, learn, and share best practices around instructional coaching of teachers.

 September 26, 2025 – 9:00-2:30